ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/netlify-github-oauth.md

 One challenge for frontend projects is handling authentication[^authentication].
 Making an informed decision about authentication authentication implies to get familiar with a lot of authentication jargon, like Single Sign On[^SSO], and Multi Factor Authentication[^MFA].

-OAuth[^Oauth] is everywhere.
+OAuth[^OAuth] is everywhere.
 The ubiquitous "Login with Facebook, Twitter, Github, etc." can be seen in almost every web app we come across.
 Tools like

 * Auth0,
 * Netlify Identity,